soup-bowl/hot-this-week/README.md

  <img src="https://user-images.githubusercontent.com/11209477/214368280-532459b4-eb5d-46f7-82cd-2913d4da1633.png" alt="A view of a Mastodon post showing a 5-picture collage, 1 larger image on the left and 4 small images in a grid orientation"/>
 </p>

-An experimental bot that posts a rundown of your musical week on Mastodon.
+An experimental bot that posts a rundown of your musical week on Mastodon and/or Bluesky.

 ## 🤔 What does this do?